-Dr. Chacko – Exercise-Induced Asthma on CNN
+Dr. Chacko Explaining Exercise Induced Asthma on CNN

 Asthma is a long-term lung disease that has a severe health impact on many Atlanta area patients.
 Understanding the triggers that lead to inflammation of the lungs’ airways is central to an effective asthma treatment.
 And while there are many potential asthma causes, one of the least commonly discussed is exercise.